galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

    internal-weblogic-operator-svc     ClusterIP      10.0.192.13   <none>           8082/TCP             2d22h
    kubernetes                         ClusterIP      10.0.0.1      <none>           443/TCP              2d22h
    ```
-   In the example, the URL to access admin server is: http://52.188.176.103:7001/console
+   In the example, the URL to access the admin server is: http://52.188.176.103:7001/console

 ## Automation

-If you want to automate all the above steps, please download this repository to your
+If you want to automate all the above steps, please download this guide to your
 local machine and run the [setup-simple-cluster.sh](automation/setup-simple-cluster.sh) script.

 The script will create a resource group, an AKS instance with 3 nodes,